 - Concerns about the effects of Mercury and possible allergies

-We offer modern techniques to replace Mercury amalgam fillings due to improving oral health and a preference for aesthetics.
+We offer modern techniques to replace Mercury amalgam fillings to improve oral health and a preference for aesthetics.
 We can replace your metal fillings with composite tooth colour material (mercury-free) that will complement the colour of your teeth and enhance your smile.

 Fissure sealants are used as a preventative to cracks and decay forming as teeth grow.
 Food particles can sometimes get lodged in these areas and to treat this common problem a fissure sealant is needed.
 A small droplet is applied to the area which hardens when sealed with a bright light, the seal protects the tooth against further decay and used for both children and adults.